robCrawford/Backbone.Events.onReady/README.md

   ...
   events.triggerReady("userData", {id: "ABC123"});
   ```
   Pending callbacks will run in order, and any future calls will run immediately with cached data.
-Cached values can be refreshed by calling `triggerReady({...})` again.
+Cached values can be refreshed by calling `triggerReady(eventName, {...})` again.